anupkrbid/rizz-bot/README.md

 ### Rizz Bot

-A telegram bot that acts as your wingman
+A pocket wingman inform of a telegram bot.